Amykassa/alx-low_level_programming/0x00-shell_basics/README.md

-!#my first read me and this is emebet kassa from alx and here i am learning about
+!#my first read me and this is emebet kassa from alx and here i am learning about to do